aaw/cnfc/README.md

 compact DIMACS CNF encodings from higher-level primitives in Python.
 DIMACS CNF is the input format accepted by most SAT solvers.

+In contrast to optimization libraries like Z3, PySAT or ortools that provide both a language for modeling optimization problems and integrated solvers, cnfc only generates DIMACS CNF files and expects you to bring your own SAT solver to solve the output formula.
+This works better for harder combinatorial problems that may take hours or days to solve, since it gives you the flexibility to run your own preprocessing or cubing as an intermediate step or pass the input to one or more solvers that might work best on your problem.

+Read on for an extended example or look at the [examples](examples) in this repository to get started.

 ## Example

 Suppose you need to schedule 8 employees to cover two shifts a day (7 a.m. - 3 p.m. and